Student Organizations

 Student Advocate Association

-OCOM is establishing a SAA chapter at our school.
+OCOM is establishing a SAA chapter.

 The Student Advocates Association is a non-profit organization comprised of the spouses, significant others, family, and friends of Osteopathic Medical students.
 As a group, SAA provides services to the students as they face the challenges of medical school and services to the community while promoting the osteopathic profession.
 SAA also provides support and friendship to each other and encourages participation in social activities.